FactorySimPy/FactorySimPy/docs/basic_components.md

 **About**

 Machine is a component that processes/modifies items that flow in the system.
 It uses a `processing_delay` amount of time to process an item.
 It can have multiple incoming edges and outgoing edges.
-A machine can process more than one item simultaneously.
-It gets an item from one of its in edges and processes the item in a `processing_delay` amount of time and pushes the item to one of its out edges.
+A machine can process more than one item simultaneously and this number can be set using parameter `work_capacity`.
+Machine creates that many worker threads to mimic its actions.
+It gets an item from one of its `in_edges` and processes the item in a `processing_delay` amount of time and pushes the item to one of its `out_edges`.
 It does not have any inbuilt storage.
 Machine has two modes of operation based on the parameter value specified in `blocking`.
-If it is set to `True`, the machine pushes the processed item to a chosen outgoing edge and waits for it to accept the item.
-The other mode is when `blocking` is set to `False`.
-Machine checks if there is space available in the chosen outgoing edge and only if then the item is pushed.
+If it is set to `True`, the machine pushes the processed item to a chosen outgoing edge and waits for the edge to accept the item.
+The other mode can be configured by setting `blocking` to `False`. in this mode , the machine checks if there is space available in the chosen outgoing edge and only if there is space the item is pushed.
 If the outgoing edge is unavailable or full, the item will be discarded.
 The API documentation can be found in [Machine](machine.md)

 **Basic attributes**

-- `state` - current state of the component
+- `state` - current state of the component.
+This is a dictionary where each key is a worker thread's ID (assigned in order of initialization), and the value is the current state of that worker.
 - `processing_delay`- time taken to process an item
 - `work_capacity` - maximum number of jobs or items that can be processed by the machine simulataneously
-- `blocking`-  If True, waits for outgoing edge to accept item; if False, discards if full
+- `blocking`-  if True, waits for outgoing edge to accept item; if False, discards the item if the outgoing edge is full
-- `in_edge_selection`- Edge selection policy as a function to select outgoing edge
+- `in_edge_selection`- edge selection policy as a function to select incoming edge
-- `out_edge_selection`- Edge selection policy as a function to select outgoing edge
+- `out_edge_selection`- edge selection policy as a function to select outgoing edge

 **Behavior**